-We’ve all heard about the health benefits of rice consumption: it’s high in vitamins and minerals, it gives you energy, it maintains healthy levels of blood pressure, protects against Alzheimer's disease and it’s a great option for those who suffer from gluten intolerances.
+We’ve all heard about the health benefits of rice consumption.
+It’s high in vitamins and minerals, gives you energy, maintains healthy levels of blood pressure, protects against Alzheimer's disease, and it’s a great option for those who suffer from gluten intolerances.

 But have you ever thought about implementing rice water in your skincare routine?

 It’s a well-known ingredient in the cosmetic industry - one found in many Korean skincare products.
 Chinese and Japanese farmers have been soaking their bodies in rice water for centuries.
 Women in the Chinese Imperial Court have rinsed their hair and face with rice water.